VenturaNotes/Knowledge/Glossary/(Home Page) A Dictionary of Psychology 4th Edition by Oxford Reference.md

 	3251. [[feature theory]]
 	3252. [[Fechner's law]]
 	3253. [[Fechner's paradox]]
 	3254.
-Fechner-Benham colours
+Fechner-Benham colors
 		1. $n$.
-Another name for pattern-induced flicker colours induced by Benham's top.
+Another name for pattern-induced flicker colors induced by Benham's top.
 US Fechner-Benham colors.
-Also called Fechner colours or subjective colours. \[Named after the German philosopher, physician, psychologist, and mystic Gustav Theodor Fechner (1801-87) who discovered the phenomenon in 1838 using a disc with 18 progressively longer arcs and the English amateur scientist and polymath Charles Edwin Benham (1860-1929) who rediscovered the phenomenon in its more familiar form in 1894]
+Also called Fechner colors or subjective colors. \[Named after the German philosopher, physician, psychologist, and mystic Gustav Theodor Fechner (1801-87) who discovered the phenomenon in 1838 using a disc with 18 progressively longer arcs and the English amateur scientist and polymath Charles Edwin Benham (1860-1929) who rediscovered the phenomenon in its more familiar form in 1894]
 	3255. feeble-mindedness
 		1. $n$.
 An obsolescent term for intellectual disability.
 	3256. [[feedback]]